 January 3.
 Felix Desidero continues his investigation into whether or not Bruce committed child abuse against Jason Todd and Dick Grayson years ago.
 He even serves Bruce with a court order.
 Batman lets off some steam by talking with Nightwing and then busting Query and Echo.
 Back at home, Bat Boy Aaron Langstrom, who is still living secretly in the Batcave, spies curiously on Batman, who works feverishly on a case which involves the kidnapping of a high-school basketball star.
 Alfred tells Bruce he should put his detective skills to better use and find out who has been eating the sandwiches he’s been leaving in the Batcave.
 Batman then runs into Man-Bat who is out looking for his son.
 They team-up (!) and solve the kidnapping case together.
 But then Man-Bat smells Aaron’s scent on Bruce and flips-out,going so far as to destroy the Batmobile!
 After Bruce calms him down, he realizes that Aaron is hiding in the Batcave.
 Meanwhile, Desidero interrogates Alfred, Dick, Tim and Cassie about whether or not Bruce is a good father.
 Bruce arrives just in time to be interviewed as well.
 Desidero leaves seemingly satisfied with Bruce’s genuine answers and legitimate tears.
 In the Batcave, Kirk Langstrom reunites with his son and all is right in the world again.
 Next, the Spook finally gets out of jail on parole and moves into a Halfway Home.
 He had served time for almost nine years!
 The Spook tries to go on the straight-and-narrow, but the Bat-family hounds him so much, he freaks out and deliberately violates his parole to escape their persecution.
 It’s back to the safety of Blackgate for the ol’ Spook.
-NOTE: I should also mention that Bruce is wearing the wrong costume in all of the flashbacks from issues 43 through 45.
+NOTE: Bruce is wearing the wrong costume in all of the flashbacks from issues 43 through 45.
 Writer Scott Beatty tried to retcon Batman’s history here to make it so that he didn’t switch over to the yellow-insignia costume until after Jason’s death, which is absolutely one-hundred percent wrong.
 Also, the B&W second features to GK #43, GK #45, and GK #46 are all non-canon, whereas the B&W second feature to GK #44 is canon.
 The latter is a Batman-less tourist guidebook to the best shopping, culture, and food in Gotham City.

 Where the hell has Cassie been lately?
 Cassie has been staying in Smallville, where she and Superboy have reaffirmed their feelings for each other.
 However, they decide it is best if they remain friends instead of lovers.
 When Cassie returns to Gotham, Batman, yet again, is not a happy camper about the time she has spent with Superboy.
 The Dark Knight then reveals his belief that Dr. Death (!) is supplying Tarkastanian rebels with a deadly poison.
 We haven’t heard from nor seen Dr. Death in eighteen years!
 Since Batgirl has had experience with the Tarkastanian metahuman known as Black Wind, Batman takes her on a trip to Tarkastan, where the duo encounters Black Wind and his rebel group.
 However, Batman learns that Dr. Death has been supplying the Tarkastanian government with his poisons, not the supposed “terrorists.”
 In the end, Black Wind dies a revolutionary hero, while containing the poison from spreading.
 Bruce and Cassie, who was kind of in love with Black Wind, are saddened by the loss of such a good and decent man.
 In Gotham, Bruce publicly condemns the terrorist nation of Tarkastan.

 The former Oan Guardian of the Universe Krona has been traveling the omniverse for the past month, wiping out universe after universe, including the Antimatter Universe which houses the Antimatter Earth (the one with the Crime Syndicate of Amerika).
 Meanwhile, the gigantic alien from Universe-616 (the Marvel Multiverse’s primary universe) known as Terminus has somehow crossed through the Bleed and wound up on Earth-0 (the main DCU Earth).
 The Spectre (Hal Jordan) tells the JLA that Terminus doesn’t belong on their plane of existence, and vanishes the monster away.
 As the day wears on, several beings from the DCU inexplicably crossover to Universe-616 and vice-versa.
 The U-616 cosmic entity known as The Grandmaster materializes on the Watchtower and explains the only way to save the omniverse is to collect 12 items of power, six from the DCU and six from the Marvel U. The Grandmaster gives the JLA a list and then disappears.
 Flash is able to use the Speed Force to send the JLA (plus the Atom) into U-616.
 The JLA, shielded by an invisible cloaking device, then takes a tour of Earth-616.
 In NYC, Bruce witnesses the ruthlessness of the Punisher, a dude he’s met in Gotham before and has nothing but contempt for.
 Batman breaks out of his cloak and beats the tar out of the Punisher before reconvening with the rest of the team!
 The JLA then retrieves the first item on the list and briefly encounters The Avengers before returning home to the DCU.
 (Many of the JLAers met members of the Avengers four years ago, but their memories of the event were erased after Access disappeared).
 Metron shows up on Earth-616, tells the Avengers about the 12 items needed to save the omniverse, and gives them a Mother Box which allows them to teleport to the DCU.
 The JLA and the Avengers throw down in Metropolis, but soon realize they are on the same side.
 The two super-teams then begin collecting the needed items.
 Meanwhile, the Atom learns that the Grandmaster and Metron have offered Krona cosmic knowledge in exchange for helping them trick the remaining heroes of the omniverse into playing the deadly game in which they are currently involved.
 When the JLA is able to collect more items than the Avengers, the Grandmaster reveals that he’s placed his bet on the winning team.
 However, Krona is pissed and begins to fight the Grandmaster.
 Then Krona attacks Galactus using the 12 items of power.
 In an instant, history is completely re-written and everything is all wrong.
 The DCU and U-616 begin to merge into a single bizarre mish-mash universe (again).
 Eventually, the JLA and the Avengers travel into the Grandmaster’s realm and he shows them their true histories in a brilliantly illustrated scene.
 Batman invites Captain America and The Thing into the Batcave to strategize a plan of action.
 Then it’s off to fight Krona for the fate of the omniverse in what is like a forty-page battle that depicts practically every character from the DCU and Marvel U (except no X-Men, which is kinda weird).
 In the end, Krona is defeated and his essence is trapped in a “Cosmic Egg,” which is stored for safekeeping in the Watchtower.
 The JLA bids the Avengers farewell and the two teams return to their respective universes.
 The Bleed between their worlds re-thickens and all the destruction done by Krona is reversed by the Spectre.
 However, unlike in the previous encounter with heroes from Earth-616, the DCU heroes don’t lose their memory of this epic event!
 Thank god.
 The effects of this major event will be felt down the road during the JLA “Syndicate Rules” story-arc and then the mega-event “Trinity.”
-Oh, I also wanted to mention that this story-arc explains that Earth-0 is much larger than Marvel’s Earth-616 or the Earth that we live on.
+Oh, this story-arc also explains that Earth-0 is much larger than Marvel’s Earth-616 or the Earth that we live on.
 This is not only a big deal, it’s really cool and helps explain why the main DCU Earth has so many extra countries and cities.
 The main DCU Earth has room for them!

 –Legends of the DC Universe #31-32 (“THE 18TH LETTER.
 A LOVE STORY”)